VivekGoudAdula/CREWOS-OPENAI-BUILDWEEK/README.md

 ## Current scope

 CrewOS is a development-stage autonomous software-company environment.
 Planning, runtime coordination, code generation, workspace inspection, and local preview are included.
 Production deployment, CI/CD, and customer release automation are intentionally outside this repository’s current scope.

+## How Codex Was Used

+Codex was used as an implementation partner to accelerate the build while the project team retained responsibility for the product direction and architectural constraints.

+### Components accelerated by Codex

+- FastAPI module scaffolding, route wiring, Pydantic contracts, and frontend React page structure.
+- Authentication integration, environment configuration, MongoDB connection handling, and test scaffolding.
+- Enterprise UI refinement for the application shell, Chat experience, project archive, Engineering workspace, source viewer, and embedded preview panel.
+- Azure OpenAI provider integration, generated-workspace support, patch/diff mechanics, and preview-server wiring.
+- Debugging help for bcrypt/Passlib compatibility, Vite import failures, stale workspace IDs after reloads, and project-specific preview routing.
+- Documentation, `.gitignore`, and the local demo workflow in this README.

+### Architectural decisions made by the project team

+- **Event-driven runtime:** agents communicate through a reusable event bus rather than direct method-to-method agent chains.
+- **Agent responsibility boundaries:** CEO owns strategy, PM owns roadmap generation, Engineering owns workspace/code generation, and QA remains a separate validation concern.
+- **Provider abstraction:** model calls are isolated behind a code-generation provider so agent code is not coupled to Azure OpenAI.
+- **Workspace isolation:** each project receives its own generated source directory and preview process rather than overwriting the CrewOS application.
+- **Product-first UI:** runtime, registry, memory, and event views are kept as developer diagnostics while the main product flow focuses on Chat, Projects, Engineering, and previewable output.

+### Where Codex improved iteration speed

+Codex was especially effective during repeated full-stack iteration: tracing runtime event loops that blocked planning, converting the generated workspace into a runnable Vite app, repairing missing generated stylesheet imports, and making previews resolve to the correct project rather than a shared development server.
+These changes shortened the feedback loop between an AI-generated artifact and a visible, inspectable product result.